-5.1.
+5.4.
 Duration of Approval

-Pre-Clearance for a transaction is valid from the receipt of approval until the end of that same trading day in the principal market for that Security.
+A designated trade approver will have twenty-four (24) hours from the receipt of the request to approve a request to Pre-Clear a trade.
+Pre-Clearance for a transaction is valid from the receipt of approval for the remainder of that same trading day plus three additional trading days.
 Trades not approved and executed within this timeframe require a new Pre-Clearance request and approval.